Crypto Adoption Around the World: Madagascar

 5. Remittances and Cross-Border Transactions

 Madagascar has a significant diaspora, and remittances are an essential income source for many families.
-Cryptocurrencies can make sending money home faster and less expensive compared to traditional remittance services.
+Cryptocurrencies can make sending money home faster and less expensive compared to traditional remittance services, which can charge fees of up to 7-10% in the Sub-Saharan Africa region.

 Benefits of Cryptocurrency Integration in Madagascar